 The Virtual Currency Notice regulates, among others, the amount of virtual currency a business can issue, the retention period of user records, the function of virtual currency and the return of unused virtual currency upon the termination of online services.
 It prohibits online game operators from distributing virtual items or virtual currency to players based on random selection through lucky draw, wager or lottery which involves cash or virtual currency directly paid by the players.
 The Virtual Currency Notice bans the issuance of virtual currency by game operators to game players through means other than purchases with legal currency.
-Any business that does not provide online game virtual currency transaction services is required to adopt technical measures to restrict the transfer of online game virtual currency among accounts of different game players.
+Any business that does not provide online game virtual currency among accounts of different game players.